chiarap28/DisNotAProblem/README.md

 	|
 	|---Red flags detection

+The folders *Models* and *Dataset* are empty or not completed because of privacy and/or dimension issues.

 WEBSITE folder

 In this folder there are the web application create with Flask.
 To open the website, run "sito.py"